Prompt Engineering at Runtime

 -

-For the final version, add the additional instructions in the System Prompt field.
+In the Agent version dropdown, click Draft so that you can edit the fields again.
+This time, add instructions in the System Prompt field.
 Enter the following:

 -

-Click Run to test the new input, then save the test case with the title:
+Click Test to test the new input, then save the test case with the title

-Now that you have saved at least two test cases, open a dropdown next to the Run button, and click Run All.
-This will execute both test cases, allowing you to compare the different input values.
+Now that you have saved at least two test cases, open the dropdown next to the Test button, and click Test All.
+This runs both test cases, allowing you to compare the different input values.
 Note that the Language variable was not set in the first test case, as it did not exist at the time.
-As a result, the model’s response may be in English or another random language.
+As a result, the model's response may be in English or another random language.

 -

-Once you are satisfied with your agent, you can now save the version one more time with the title
+Once you are satisfied with your agent, save the version with the title

 To connect an agent with the rest of your application, it is helpful to create an entity that contains attributes for capturing user input.
 This will then be used to fill the prompt variables.